-Fungi and bacteria are decomposers in energy transformation in an ecosystem.
+Fungi and bacteria are examples of decomposers in energy transformation in ecosystems.
 They are responsible for breaking down the complex organic compounds into simple nutrients.
-Decomposers are important in the ecosystem because they break down dead materials.
+Decomposers are important in the ecosystem because they break down dead materials that still contain sources of energy.
 There are different types of decomposer organisms, which are responsible for returning simpler nutrients to the soil to be used by plants -- and so the energy transformation cycle continues.

 Principles of Energy Flow